The Second Street School Program

-Teaching an appreciation of the opportunities and limitations faced by black children in a segregated one-room school.
+The Second Street School Program teaches the opportunities and limitations faced by black children in a segregated one-room school.

 Since 1984, third and fourth grade students from Loudoun County and neighboring areas have been recreating a school day in 1880 by taking on the roles of the African-American children who actually attended the school at that time.